 Our mission is to provide access to land, education and other resources so people in Rhode Island can grow food in environmentally sustainable ways and create community food systems where locally produced, affordable and healthy food is available to all.

-SCLT programs, community gardens and urban farms are intentionally located in urban neighborhoods where fresh produce is nearly impossible to find – especially in quantities and at prices that support residents’ health.
+SCLT programs, community gardens and farms serve people in urban neighborhoods where fresh produce is nearly impossible to find – especially in quantities and at prices that support residents’ health.

 While our programs, reach and operations have grown over the past four decades, food insecurity – inconsistent access to adequate nutritional foods – continues to affect large segments of the population.